 This plan is current for a 3-5 year period during which further research should be conducted on the changes to the vessel over its life.
-This will inform the review of the VMP in five years' time.
+This will inform the review of the VMP in five years' time. this is up date numbers 4

-1.4 Current condition
+1.4 Condition

 MFV TACOMA is in good physical condition.
-TACOMA is berthed in the Lincoln Cove Marina.
-Good long-term maintenance has ensured that the topsides have remained in good condition, apart from some recent drying out of exposed timbers.
+TACOMA is berthed at a temporary private in the Lincoln Cove Marina.
+Good long-term maintenance has ensured that the topsides have remained in good condition, .
 See surveyors report, appendix J.

-Three years of restoration have resulted in the following major work being carried out
+- Ten 14 years of restoration have resulted in the following major work being carried out

 - Stern built in

 - bait tank trunks

 - steel racks

 - Glass deck

 - Mast lengthened and crows nest fitted all painted

 - Bow refastened 1/3

 - Survey to 1E 2B 3B equipment supplied

 - Aga stove installed

 - Public address system

 - Loading ramp

 - Axualery engine fitted

 - Shower &crew bunks

 - Hull striped and re painted all rot made good

 - Extention to anchor chain

 - Galley floor replaced

 - Black water system installed

 - Gps installed

 - Storage boxes fitted

 - All ropes replaced

-- Surf boat & flatty loaded
+- Surf boat & flatty light dinghy

 - 20 t ballast loaded

+- Bait tank trunks

+- Bait net

+- Engine room overhaul valves and clutch plus bulge pump

+- Re fastening of hull and removal of anti fouling